GeekTrainer/learn-django/Module2/7-exercise-managing-database.md

     ![SQLite explorer](Module2_Images/sqlite-explorer.png)

 1. You can now see the list of all the created tables.
 If you expand each one you will see the various columns.
 If you explore your **shelter** and **dog** tables you will notice the various columns you created, including the **id** column which is automatically created on each table.

+## Summary

+You have now managed a database using Django, deploying any changes you have made.